xispa/bika.lims/bika/lims/tests/doctests/WorkflowCreateAnalysisRequest.rst

     >>> [getCurrentState(an) for an in analyses]
     ['to_be_sampled', 'to_be_sampled']

-If no Date Sampled (not we've created the Analysis Request with a Samplind Date instead of a Date Sampled) and Sampler are not set, `sample` transition is not
+If no Date Sampled (note we've created the Analysis Request with a Sampling Date instead of a Date Sampled) and Sampler are not set, `sample` transition is not
 allowed: